Public Health and Medical Community Initiative

 Prescription for Success:

-This PowerPoint provides a template for discussing water reuse to audiences in the medical and public health professions.
+This 2018 PowerPoint explains the background and the importance of engaging our medical communities about water reuse.
 The topics include water scarcity, risk assessment, public perception, and potable reuse.

 Profiles in Reuse: